Le cheval troyen

 Autograph manuscript by Louis Pasteur.
 One page in black ink on a single leaf, with numerous erased words and crossed-out passages.

-Unpublished note by Pasteur on his rabies vaccine.
+Unpublished note by pasteur on his rabies vaccine.

 Second edition, largely original, as it is considerably expanded (cf. Caillet 2273).